Everyone

 Summary dismissal

 ‘Summary dismissal’ is when an employee is dismissed without notice.
-This means they are not given the opportunity to work out their notice period and are not paid out for the notice period.
+This means they are not given the opportunity to work out their The amount of time between giving notice and the date the employment relationship ends.

-An employee may be summarily dismissed if, after a fair investigation and disciplinary process, they are found guilty of serious misconduct.
+An employee may be summarily dismissed if, after a fair investigation and disciplinary process, they are found guilty of When an employee’s behaviour has undermined or destroyed their employer’s trust in them and impacted the employee’s ability to do their job.
+Usually, the employee has acted deliberately or so carelessly that it amounts to serious misconduct.

 It is not necessary to have a specific clause in the employment agreement for summary dismissal to be an option in the event of serious misconduct.
 However, having a clause makes the decision more reasonable, provided the employer has followed the proper process.